 In this article I will discuss how learning basic movement patterns and building body awareness should be the first port of call in Taiji classes.
 Otherwise it is like trying to teach Beethoven to someone who is tone deaf.

 The big difference between music and Taiji is that while most people have some basic sense of music, many people are completely lacking in body awareness and have poor habitual movement patterns without even realising or conceding that such attributes have much value.
 Basic movement ability and awareness are two of life’s most essential skills – without them we are seriously compromised as individuals in almost every conceivable way.
-Furthermore, it is impossible to learn Taiji or indeed any internal arts without resolving these basic issues first.
+Furthermore, it is virtually impossible to learn Taiji or indeed any internal arts without resolving these basic issues first.

 During more than two decades of teaching and training Taiji the most common problem I have encountered is that people want to spend a lot of time trying to learn the choreography of Taiji forms but do not actually learn how to move well, often lacking the most basic level of body cohesion after many years of practise.
-More often than not people immediately get bogged down with trying to learn and remember forms and theory and as a consequence completely forgo the forging of basic body cohesion and the basic perceptive mind skills therein.
+More often than not people immediately get bogged down with trying to remember forms and theory and as a consequence completely forgo the forging of basic body cohesion and the most simple perceptive mind skills therein.

 Moreover, by trying to remember choreographed movements rather than improving the basic nuts and bolts of human body/mind-mechanics people usually compound the physical and mental issues that they have in the first place.